Lacrosse Primer for New Families

 A girls lacrosse player is required to have a lacrosse stick (girls’ sticks have a different head design than boys’ sticks), eye protection, and a mouthguard.
 Cleats are recommended and close fitting gloves are optional.

-Sharon Lacrosse plays primarily in the Massachusetts Bay Youth Lacrosse League and the Massachusetts Bay Girls Lacrosse League, respectively.
+Sharon Lacrosse plays primarily in the Massachusetts Bay Youth Lacrosse League (Boys) and the Founders Girls Lacrosse League (Girls).